NoahT/CSE110/README.md

 # CSE110
-CSE 110 - Software Engineering
+CSE 110 - Software Engineering\
+My current favorite is Python.
+A lot of my work over the past quarter involves supervised and unsupervised learning, so numpy, pandas, and sklearn improve my workflow.